 11.1.
 Vendor and Purchaser shall comply with all laws, regulations, rules and orders applicable to the observance or performance of its obligations under the Agreement.

 11.2.
-AJI financial settlements, reports and billings rendered to Purchaser under Agreement shall property reflect the facts of all activities and transactions handled for Purchaser's and Customers account, and may be relied upon as being complete and accurate in any further recording or reporting made by Purchaser for any purpose.
+ALL financial settlements, reports and billings rendered to Purchaser under Agreement shall property reflect the facts of all activities and transactions handled for Purchaser's account, and may be relied upon as being complete and accurate in any further recording or reporting made by Purchaser for any purpose.

 11.3.
 Vendor and Purchaser shall notify the other in writing promptly upon discovery of any failure to comply with Clause 11.1 or 11.2.